tienrdrz/README-Generator/examplereadme.md

   ## Features
   The table of contents, click on the links and it will take you to the designated part of the readme.

+  ## Testing
+  To test my project, you must go to the right directory in the command line and use 'node index' to begin the prompts.

   ## License
   Babel
     [![License](https://img.shields.io/badge/License-Babel-blue.svg)](https://opensource.org/licenses/Babel)